oeng099/Summer-Research-GUI-Project/README.md

 ### How to run:

 1. From the Summer-Research-GUI-Project folder, switch into EmotionGUI/src/application/WAV_To_CSV/models and extract the allFileCombineU.zip file into the same folder.
+This means that the allFileCombineU.csv file will be in the models folder.

 2. Open terminal and change into the EmotionGUI folder.

 3. In terminal run "java -Djdk.gtk.version=2 --module-path copy/path/to/javafx/sdk/lib/folder --add-modules javafx.controls,javafx.media,javafx.base,javafx.fxml -jar EmotionGUI.jar"

+The section copy/path/to/javafx/sdk/lib/folder is the path to your javafx sdk library folder.
+Javafx sdk can be downloaded from https://gluonhq.com/products/javafx/.

 An example of the above java -Djdk.gtk.version=2 --module-path Downloads\javafx-sdk-11.0.2\lib --add-modules javafx.controls,javafx.media,javafx.base,javafx.fxml  -jar EmotionGUI.jar